-Organizational Structure
+D. Organizational Structure

 The Task Force will be formed and operate under this Memorandum of Agreement which provides the Task Force structure and governing principles.
 A more robust organizational structure may be required to address the administrative, funding and contractual needs of the Task Force.

-Decision Making
+E. Decision Making

 The Task Force will strive to reach consensus on all Task Force decisions.
 If the Task Force is unable to reach consensus, a “unanimity minus one” decision rule will be used as described below.
 A simple majority of the voting Task Force members shall constitute a quorum.
 A quorum must be present before a decision can be brought to a vote.